eabhacurran/Semester2IS209/README.md

 Table of Contents:

-Features
+1. Features

-Tools and technologies
+2. Tools and technologies

-Running the project
+3. Running the project

-Application settings
+4. Application settings

-How the app works
+5. How the app works

-CI/CD Pipeline
+6. CI/CD Pipeline

-Architecture Overview

-Our Team
+7. Our Team

-External Sources
+8. External Sources

-Features:
+1. Features:
 Get a random dog image from the Dog API.
 Save and retrieve your favourite dogs from a PostgreSQL database, we used Supabase.
 You can browse through your saved dogs.